raul23/nlp/README.rst

 `:information_source:` The ``-t/--threshold`` option

-- This option applies to method 1.
+- This option applies to `method 1 <#method-1-detect-only-if-it-is-english-or-not-i-e-binary-classification-nltk-english-corpus>`_.
 - It refers to the % of unique words from a given text that are unusual and above which the text is not English.
 By default, the threshold value is 25% which means that if more than 25% of unique words in a given text are unusual, then the text is most likely not English.
 - As explained in `method 1 <#method-1-detect-only-if-it-is-english-or-not-i-e-binary-classification-nltk-english-corpus>`_,
   a given text is considered unusual if there are words that are not part of the ``nltk`` English corpus.

+`:star:` By default, the `second method <#method-2-identify-the-text-language-with-nltk-classify-textcat>`_ performs multiclass classification but if the ``-v/--verbose`` option is used, then results for binary classification are also shown.

 Method 1: detect only if it is English or not, i.e. binary classification (``nltk`` English corpus)
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''